Silk Radio

-Cheshire's Silk 106.9 is an Independent Local Radio serving Macclesfield and parts of East Cheshire, owned and operated by neighbouring station Chester's Dee Radio.
+Cheshire's Silk Radio is an Independent Local Radio serving Macclesfield and parts of East Cheshire, owned and operated by neighbouring station Chester's Dee Radio.

 It broadcasts a mix of current and classic hits alongside local news and sport.

-As of December 2022, the station broadcasts to a weekly audience of 9,000, according to RAJAR.
+As of March 2024, the station broadcasts to a weekly audience of 7,000, according to RAJAR.

 History

 Silk FM launched on 25 May 1998 with special guest Sammy McIlroy, then manager of Macclesfield Town Football Club.
 Past presenters have included Nick Wright, Jeff Cooper, Guy Morris, Paul Allen and Trevor Thomas.

 The station was previously owned by The Local Radio Company before being sold to the owners of Dee 106.3 in June 2009.
 In January 2017 the station moved into a new studio complex at Adelaide House, Adelaide Street in Macclesfield.

 In November 2012, the station was granted a significant transmitter power increase, partly to combat co-channel interference from the Heart North and Mid Wales transmitter at the Moel-y-Parc transmitting station, also broadcasting on 106.9 MHz FM.
-The transmitter site at Sutton Common BT Tower offers a line of sight across the Cheshire plain, meaning the signal can be heard into Lancashire, Shropshire and Merseyside with transmissions going as far east as Greater Manchester and Derbyshire.
+The transmitter site at Sutton Common BT Tower offers a line of sight across the Cheshire plain, meaning the signal can be heard into Lancashire, Shropshire, Staffordshire, Derbyshire, Greater Manchester and Merseyside.